verrazzano/docs/content/en/docs/samples/multicluster/todo-list/_index.md

    ```

 1. Edit the `mc-weblogic-domain-secret.yaml` and `mc-tododb-secret.yaml` files,
-replacing the `THE_USERNAME` and `THE_PASSWORD` values with the respective WebLogic username and password.
+replacing the `THE_USERNAME` and `THE_PASSWORD` placeholders with the respective WebLogic username and password.
    ```
       username: THE_USERNAME
       password: THE_PASSWORD